 Inspections of the grid and our facilities are conducted year-round.
 We look at outage statistics and work to improve parts of the grid that may have experienced more frequent outages.
 Infrared cameras and drones inspect power lines and look for "hotspots" and other areas that might be likely to fail.
-Utility poles are inspected annually, replacing damaged or broken poles when necessary.
+We regularly inspect utility poles, replacing damaged or broken poles when necessary.
 Transmission lines and facilities, along with our plants, are also inspected in preparation for extreme weather conditions.